-It may, despite apparently suggestive synonyms or morphological Similarities do not match the varieties Gouais blanc (Kleinberger) Gros blanc.
+It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Gouais blanc (Kleinberger) Gros blanc.
 Pedro Ximénez or Sylvaner be confused.
 In California, the variety used to be Monbadon (Burger) erroneously referred to as Elbling.
-But there are other varieties with the name part Elbling.
-According to Dr. Erika Maul ( Julius Kühn Institute ) the following five Elbling varieties are genetically differentiated.
-Confusingly, some of them have identical or at least very similar synonyms:
+But there are other varieties with the name Elbling.
+According to Dr. Erika Maul ( Julius Kühn Institute ), the following five Elbling varieties are genetically differentiated.
+Confusingly, they have partly identical or at least very similar synonyms:

 The early ripening vine is prone to both mildews.
 Botrytis and stem necrosis, It produces acidic white wines for quick enjoyment, which are well suited for sparkling wine production.
-In Germany, the Elbling 2009 with 576 hectares of vineyards almost exclusively in the growing area Moselle represented, there are still small areas in to bathe and Saxony, In 1986, the "Association of Friends of the Elbling Wine Obermosel eV" was founded for the purpose of image cultivation and created the 0.2 liter "Elblingbecher" with engraved Elblingtraube.
-Low stocks also exist in France Alsace and in Lorraine, In Luxembourg He was virtually the only vine at the end of the 19th century, today it is cultivated there on more than 100 hectares under the name Räifrench and processed into sparkling wine.
-There is also a mini stand in the Switzerland (Canton Bern).
+In Germany, the Elbling 2009 with 576 hectares of vineyards almost exclusively in the growing area Moselle represented, small areas are still in to bathe and Saxony, In 1986, the "Association of Friends of the Elbling Wine Obermosel eV" was founded for the purpose of image maintenance and created the 0.2 liter "Elblingbecher" with engraved Elblingtraube.
+Low stocks also exist in France Alsace and in Lorraine, In Luxembourg he was practically the only vine at the end of the 19th century, today he is cultivated there on more than 100 hectares under the name Räifrench and processed into sparkling wine.
+There is also a mini-stand in the Switzerland (Canton Bern).